(This page may contain affiliate links and we may earn fees from qualifying purchases at no additional cost to you. See our Disclosure for more info.)

-We are in the middle of a huge, nation-wide experiment with remote working.
-Many non-essential workers have been asked to work from home.
+We've been in the middle of a huge, nationwide experiment with remote working.
+Many non-essential workers were asked to work from home.

 Undoubtedly, this massive experiment in remote working will encourage employers to allow more employees to work from home after it’s safe to return to the office.

 If you’ve been considering working remotely permanently, now is a great time to weigh the pros and cons, decide if it’s a good fit for your personality, and show your boss it’s doable.

 - Additional Reading: What Should I Know Before Accepting a Job Share Position?

 The SHRM, or Society for Human Resources Management, reports that as of 2019, 69% of organizations allowed remote work of some form.